Excerpts taken from “TEAM Naturist” article printed in 27.2 Nude & Natural.

 Mark Storey – Nude & Natural Consulting Editor

 MARK STOREY joined TNS in 1988, and began writing for N magazine in 1996.
-He has helped organize four TNS Festivals, two clothing-optional jazz festivals, a naturist-related film festival, and a theatrical production about nude beaches.
-Storey is the author of Cinema Au Naturel: A History of Nudist Film (2003), editor of Theatre au Naturel: A Collection of Naturist Plays (2005), and co-author of The World’s Best Nude Beaches and Resorts (2007).
-He devotes much of his time to writing and editorial assistance for N magazine, and to serving on the boards of the Naturist Action Committee and the Naturist Education Foundation.
+He has helped organize four TNSF Festivals, two clothing-optional jazz festivals, a naturist-related film festival, and a theatrical production about nude beaches.
+Storey is the author of Cinema Au Naturel: A History of Nudist Film (2003) and Cinema Au Naturel: A History of Nudist Film, 2nd ed., (2021), editor of Theatre au Naturel: A Collection of Naturist Plays (2005), and co-author of The World’s Best Nude Beaches and Resorts (2007).
+He devotes much of his time to writing and editorial assistance for N magazine.

-“I like to view myself as one of TNS’ top fans.
-The people associated with TNS, N, NAC, and NEF are fabulous to work with.
+“I like to view myself as one of TNSF’ top fans.
+The people associated with TNSF and N are fabulous to work with.
 I’ve learned much about the naturist community and its history through them, and about the many values of being and appearing fully human among friends, family, and others.”

 When not writing for N or teaching philosophy at Bellevue College in Washington State, Storey enjoys clothes-free kayaking in the Puget Sound, free-hiking in the Cascade Mountains, and skinny-dipping in Washington’s many inland lakes.

-Bonnie Case - The Naturist Society's Membership Manager
+Nancy Ormsbee – The Naturist Society Foundation’s Membership Manager

 Carmen Hamm – Nude & Natural Advertising Manager